dalorna/AdvisorExcelChallenge/wrap-up.md

 ### Please provide instructions on how to run your project in a bulleted list below.
 vscode should work in getting the project up and running.

-1. Open a terminal to the client folder and do a npm install
+1. Open a terminal to the client folder and do a npm install (keep terminal open)
-2. Open a terminal to the server folder and do a npm install
+2. Open a terminal to the server folder and do a npm install (keep terminal open)
 3. after both npm installs are done we can start the server (in terminal for the server) by npm start
     1. make sure you see the server has started on port: 3001
 4. once the server is started we can run the client (in the terminal for the client) by npm start you should see something like below